SEND Information Report

 Through our sports specialism, students access the School Games Programme which allows them to participate in different sporting activities and to engage with other children, some of whom may have similar barriers to learning as they have.

-The Special Educational Needs and Disability Co-ordinators (SENCOs) work closely with stakeholders; class teachers, teaching assistants, leadership and multi-agencies to devise out the best and most appropriate support for children and young people within our care.
+The Special Educational Needs and Disability Co-ordinators (SENCOs) work closely with stakeholders; class teachers, teaching assistants, leadership and multi-agencies to ensure the best and most appropriate support for children and young people within our care.
 The SENCOs at Durham Trinity School and Sports College are;

 Mr Brian Brown – Primary SENCO.